 - Basic computer skills in word processing, internet access/searches, email/chat, and saving/retrieving/sharing electronic documents are assumed.

-- ILT courses are not designed to teach you specific computer skills or software.
+- Courses are not designed to teach you specific computer skills or software.
 Rather, we focus on exposing you to a variety of educational tools and considering how you can use these tools to improve and enhance teaching and learning in different contexts.
-ILT instructors assume that students are self-learners and that you will spend time outside of class time learning how to interact with and use various technologies.
+Instructional Learning Technology instructors assume that students are self-learners and that you will spend time outside of class time learning how to interact with and use various technologies.
 We will provide you with resources and guides, where possible, but will expect you to take the initiative in getting familiar with how to use the tools discussed.

-The certificate program requires the completion of four courses including three core courses and one elective course.
+The certification program requires the completion of four courses including three core courses and one elective course.

 Required courses (15** semester hours)